 For information on global efforts to manage this outbreak, visit the WHO website for current situation reports on COVID-19: (https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports)

-- French Polynesia has not reported new cases for at least one incubation period (14 days).
+• New Caledonia and Fiji have not reported any new cases for at least one incubation period (14 days)

-- New Caledonia has not reported any new cases for at least three incubation period (42 days)
+• French Polynesia has not reported any new cases for at least two incubation period (28 days)